Energy-time uncertainty relation from entropy measures: Introduction

 There exist several methods to derive the energy-time uncertainty relation, \eqref{enq.time_energy_uncertainty_relation}.
 Particularly noteworthy is the approach presented in \cite{PhysRevA.50.933}, which provides a derivation from first principles involving a canonical transformation in classical mechanics.
 This transformation yields a new canonical momentum (the energy $E$) and a new canonical coordinate $T$ (referred to as tempus), which is conjugate to the energy.
 It is crucial to emphasize that tempus, as a new canonical coordinate, is conceptually distinct from the time $t$ that denotes the system's evolution.
 The canonical invariance of the Poisson bracket ensures that energy and tempus follow the same algebraic relationships as momentum and position.
 Upon quantization of the system, the uncertainty relation \eqref{enq.time_energy_uncertainty_relation} emerges.

-To introduce the quantum effects of gravity, the uncertainty relation for position and momentum, \eqref{eq:Uncert_relat_q_p_usual}, is extended to a Generalized Uncertainty Principle (GUP), which ensures a nonzero minimal uncertainty in position.
-In \cite{BIZET2023137636}, it is demonstrated that the GUP arises from the consideration of non-extensive entropies, denoted as $S_\pm$.
-The deformation parameters, which determine the magnitude of minimal uncertainty effects, are associated with $S_{+}$ and $S_{-}$ entropies, and are negative and positive, respectively.
+Introducing the quantum effects of gravity, the uncertainty relation for position and momentum, \eqref{eq:Uncert_relat_q_p_usual}, is extended to a Generalized Uncertainty Principle (GUP), which ensures a nonzero minimal uncertainty in position \cite{G_Veneziano_1986,scardigli1995some,BAGCHI20094307}.
+In \cite{BIZET2023137636}, it is demonstrated that the GUP arises from the consideration of non-extensive entropies.
+In particular they arise for the entropis denoted as $S_\pm$.
+The deformation parameters, which determine the magnitude of minimal uncertainty effects, for the measures $S_{+}$ and $S_{-}$, are negative and positive, respectively.
 This enables exploration of various possibilities in the quest for physical implications.
 Therefore, non-extensive statistics can be interpreted as a signature of quantum gravity.

-In recent years some works have explored the relation between quantum gravity and non-extensivity as well from different perspectives\cite{PhysRevD.103.026021,MAJHI201732,PhysRevD.105.044042}.
+In recent years some works have explored the relation between quantum gravity and non-extensivity as well from different perspectives \cite{PhysRevD.103.026021,MAJHI201732,PhysRevD.105.044042}.

 GUP is also derived from different proposals: in \cite{G_Veneziano_1986}, the scattering of strings at ultra-high energies is considered to analyze the divergences of quantum gravity at the Planck scale; in \cite{MAGGIORE199365}, a gedanken experiment is proposed to measure the area of the apparent horizon of black holes in the context of quantum gravity; and \cite{SCARDIGLI199939} explores the idea that spacetime in the Planck region fluctuates, leading to the possibility of virtual micro-black holes affecting the measurement process.